 See your dentist every 6 months, also.

 An eye doctor should check your eyes every year.
-If the exam shows no problems developing, you can have your eyes checked every 2 years.
 See an eye doctor who takes care of people with diabetes.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.

-Your doctor should check the pulses in your feet and your reflexes at least once a year.
-Your doctor should also look for:
+Your provider should check the pulses in your feet and your reflexes at least once a year.
+Your provider should also look for:

-An A1c lab test shows how well you are controlling your blood sugar levels over a three-month period.
+An A1C lab test shows how well you are controlling your blood sugar levels over a 3-month period.

-The normal level is less than 6%.
-Most people with diabetes should aim for an A1c of less than 7%.
+The normal level is less than 5.7%.
+Most people with diabetes should aim for an A1C of less than 7%.
 Some people have a higher target.
 Your doctor will help decide what your target should be.

-Adults with type 2 diabetes should have this test every year.
-People with high cholesterol may have this test more often.
+Adults with type 2 diabetes should have this test at least every 5 years.
+People age 40 or over with high cholesterol or on medicines to control their cholesterol may have this test more often.

 - ACE inhibitors